Rob-Rau/numd/README.md

 [EbbCFD](https://github.com/Rob-Rau/EbbCFD).
 It can perform basic matrix math operations in an intuitive API.
 It is not particularly fast or efficient but it does get the job done.
-More work on performance is intended (quite possible by utilizing [mir](https://github.com/libmir/mir))
+More work on performance is intended (quite possibly by utilizing [mir](https://github.com/libmir/mir))

 ## Usage